monagrland/MB_Pipeline/README.md

   `example_config.yaml` as described below.

-### 1.1 Execution and performance parameters
+## Execution and performance parameters

-The command to start the pipeline is really simple, because all required information is declared in the config file.
+The input/output paths and pipeline options are declared in a configuration file.
+The sample config file `example_config.yaml` is set up to run the test dataset in the `test/` subfolder.

+Use the bash script `run_pipeline.sh` to execute the pipeline.

 ```bash
 bash run_pipeline.sh example_config.yaml